List of the most prominent summits of Canada: Most prominent summits

 Of these 150 most prominent summits of Canada, 108 are located in British Columbia, 20 in Yukon, 16 in Nunavut, ten in Alberta, and one in the Northwest Territories.
 Three of these summits lie on the British Columbia-Alberta border and two lie on the British Columbia-Yukon border.
-Four of these summits lie on the international Yukon-Alaska border and four lie on the international British Columbia-Alaska border.
+Four of these summits lie on the international Yukon-Alaska border and three lie on the international British Columbia-Alaska border.